Van security tips to avoid theft

 Look for Thatcham-approved systems and check if any are approved by your insurer, as this may help to reduce your premiums.

 2. Park in a secure environment

 The more secure your van’s parking environment, the less likely it is to be stolen.

-Keeping your van on your driveway or in a locked garage, if possible, could reduce the cost of your insurance.
+Keeping your van in a well-lit area - ideally on your driveway, or, even better, in a locked garage - could deter thieves and reduce the cost of your insurance.

 If you have a commercial van, printing your business name and details on it makes your vehicle unique.

 A respray will take thieves time and cost them money, so it can be a good deterrent.